In addition to assessing student learning, the institution has a broad array of ways in which it assesses its overall institutional effectiveness.

 The Academic Data Reference Book (ADRB) is published annually by the Office of Institutional Research & Assessment.
-Its goal is to provide the university community with reliable and useful information about enrollment, faculty, and related academic topics.
-You can access the latest addition of the ADRB, or you can get more information on the ADRB site.
+Its goal is to provide the university community with reliable and useful information and is comprised of six sections: student enrollment, incoming degree students, retention and graduation, degrees conferred, course enrollment, and faculty and staff.

 Common Data Set

-The Common Data Set (CDS) Initiative was developed as a standard way for colleges, universities, vocational/technical, and graduate schools to self-report common or comparable data regarded as important for prospective students.
+AU participates in the Common Data Set (CDS) Initiative, developed as a standard way for colleges, universities, vocational/technical, and graduate schools to self-report common or comparable data regarded as important for prospective students.

 Common Data Set Sections: A. General Information; B. Enrollment and Persistence; C. Freshmen Admission; D: Transfer Admission; E. Academic Offerings and Policies; F. Student Life; G. Annual Expenses; I. Instructional Faculty and Class Size; J. Degrees Conferred

 AU uses the MicroStrategy Business Intelligence tool to analyze trends, perform forecasting, create scorecards and dashboards, and deliver timely information to users.

 To access common data reports, authorized users can visit the following sources (AU login required):

 The Integrated Postsecondary Education Data System (IPEDS) is a postsecondary education data collection program.
 The IPEDS Data Feedback Report is intended to provide institutions a context for examining and comparing data they submitted to IPEDS with data from a comparison group of institutions.